twpayne/chezmoi/README.md

 ## Using `chezmoi` outside your home directory

-`chezmoi`, by default, operates on your home directory, but this can be overridden with the `--target` command line flag or by specifying `targetDir` in your `~/.config/chezmoi/chezmoi.yaml`.
+`chezmoi`, by default, operates on your home directory, but this can be overridden with the `--dest` command line flag or by specifying `destDir` in your `~/.config/chezmoi/chezmoi.yaml`.
 In theory, you could use `chezmoi` to manage any aspect of your filesystem.
 That said, although you can do this, you probably shouldn't.
 Existing configuration management tools like [Puppet](https://puppet.com/), [Chef](https://www.chef.io/chef/),